FantasyPvP/encrypter-app/README.md

 > pip install matplotlib

 to install the package.
 sv_ttk will not be installed by default so you can just install it using

 > pip install sv_ttk

 finally, you can run the project simply by running

 > python ./main.py

+# features:

+ - choose between three different ciphers
+ - encryption or decryption
+ - modern, minimalistic gui
+ - file handling (ending the string to encrypt with '.txt' passes the contents of the file to the encryption algorithm instead of the text in the box)

 # planning

 before i started working on the gui for this project, i sketched out a draft using a photo editor (you can find this draft at ./plan.png) this shows the intended layout of the application. making a decent looking gui is almost impossible unless you have a plan because it allows you to reason on where to place each of the elements and what techniques you can use to place those elements.